 When Arabic was introduced into secondary school curriculum, many Christian leaders objected to it because “the language is Islam”.
 They forgot that English itself is the language of our colonial masters who are mostly Christians.

 We have become so used to our Christian ways that any blip of the obverse sends us, top gear, into panic and revulsion.
 This is unfair.

 In Conclusion, I believe, one of the fundamental problems with Nigeria is the unconsented coitus between formulaic Christian ways and Muslim practices.
-But we must stop this Islamisation twaddle, and seek the path of tolerance.
+But we must stop this Islamisation twaddle, and seek the path of tolerance, temperance and understanding.